YElshahry/Fitness-Club-Project/README.md

 # Fitness Club Management System

+Project made by: Soliman Elkhouli, and Yousuf Elshahry

 This project is a command-line application that manages core operations for a fitness club, including members, trainers, classes, personal training sessions, and basic billing.

 The system uses Python for the interface and PostgreSQL as the database.